Harrell Health Sciences Library: Research and Learning Commons (Health & Biomedical Sciences) Collection Development Statement

 Pennsylvania Psychiatric Institute

 Although the above entities are partners within Penn State Health, the Harrell HSL does not provide access, resources, or services to entities outside of Penn State University’s purview other than through existing consortia or interlibrary loan arrangements.
-Only Penn State University students, faculty, and staff has access to library resources.
+Only Penn State University students, faculty, and staff have access to library resources.
 Limited access is provided to individuals with Clinical Faculty Appointments under HR06, Types of Appointments, often referred to as clinical preceptors.

 Scope of the Collection: